openstreetmap/help-website/site/content/questions/69893/map-squares-not-exactly-on-buildings/index.md

 </div></td>
 <td><div id="item-right">
 <div class="question-body">
-<p><a href="https://help.openstreetmap.org/upfiles/Screenshot_from_2019-07-05_21-59-47.png">image sample</a> Sir the map squares and rectangles are not exactly on the buildings.
+<p><span>image sample </span>Sir the map squares and rectangles are not exactly on the buildings.
 They are most of the time slightly away from them . i want to upload the image but i am not allowed as i am a newcomer with no points.
 I can align them but the work is vast.</p>
 </div>
 <div id="question-tags" class="tags-container tags">
 <span class="post-tag tag-link-not" rel="tag" title="see questions tagged &#39;not&#39;">not</span> <span class="post-tag tag-link-building" rel="tag" title="see questions tagged &#39;building&#39;">building</span> <span class="post-tag tag-link-square" rel="tag" title="see questions tagged &#39;square&#39;">square</span> <span class="post-tag tag-link-matching" rel="tag" title="see questions tagged &#39;matching&#39;">matching</span> <span class="post-tag tag-link-area" rel="tag" title="see questions tagged &#39;area&#39;">area</span>